 During the entry period for the European Cartoon Award, a button will become available on our website that brings you to our cartoon entry form.
 Please submit your cartoon(s) here and fill out the form.

-The Panel of Judges’ choices and the resulting shortlist will be published on the European Press Prize website.
-All shortlisted cartoonists will be asked to attend the ceremony where the winner will be announced.
+The juries’ choices and the resulting shortlist will be published on the European Press Prize website.

-The following rules are adhered during the judging process in order to ensure a fair judging process:
+The following rules ensure a fair judging process:

-(I) PrepCom members and judges cannot enter the contest in the year they are judging.
+(I) Jury members cannot enter the contest in the year they are judging.

-(II) Each PrepCom member or judge, whether an ordinary member or chair, has one equal vote.
+(II) Each jury member, whether an ordinary member or chair, has one equal vote.

 (III) Judges cannot abstain from voting at any stage of the judging process.